 Esther Yoo is featured on the soundtrack to On Chesil Beach, a highly anticipated film adaption of Ian McEwan’s celebrated novel.
-The soundtrack, released by Decca Classics on May 18, 2018 and available for pre-order now, spotlights original compositions by Dan Jones.
+The soundtrack, released by Decca Classics and available now, spotlights original compositions by Dan Jones.
 Audiences in the United States and United Kingdom can see the film in theaters the same day.

 “Dan has written a wonderful score,” says Esther, “and it was very important for me to really understand the story – first through the book and then by watching the movie, to place exactly where the music appears and why it appears.
 The music is discreet, it’s subtle, it’s very sentimental and magical and I’m delighted to be venturing into film music for the first time.”